IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ## $PlatformShort$ Bar Chart Advanced Scenarios

-For more advanced types of area charts, use `XamDataChart` control to create other types of area charts as the following sections demonstrate them.
+For more advanced types of bar charts, use `XamDataChart` control to create other types of area charts as the following sections demonstrate them.

 ## $PlatformShort$ Stacked Bar Chart